hamidarab/wc-expire-products/README.md

 3. Edit a product and set the expiration date under **Product Data → General**.
 4. (Optional) Use Quick Edit in the product list to modify the expiration date quickly.

+> To enable Persian date format: Just install and activate a plugin that provides the `jdate()` function such as **WP-Parsidate**.

 ## Screenshot
 ![WooCommerce Product Expiration Plugin Screenshot](screenshot.png)

 ## Usage
 - When a product is close to expiration (2 months remaining), it will automatically be set to "Out of Stock."
 - Administrators and Shop Managers will receive an email with product details, including a direct edit link.
-- The expiration date will be displayed on the product page in `MM/YYYY` format.
+- The expiration date will be displayed on the product page in your preferred format (`MM/YYYY`, etc.).

 ## Support
 For any issues or feature requests, please open a GitHub issue or contact us through the WooCommerce support forum.